elementmerc/Stegcore/README.md

 4. Other tools

 ## What is Stegcore?
-Stegore is a crypto-stego application that carries out steganography using text cryptography and the least significant bit method to secure text data such as IP addresses, source codes and other critical information.
+Stegcore is a crypto-stego application that carries out steganography using text cryptography and the least significant bit method to secure text data such as IP addresses, source codes and other critical information.